 In the 'Antitrust Guidelines for International Enforcement and Cooperation', issued in January 2017 by the Antitrust Division and the FTC, the two agencies announced that whether the FTAIA goes to a claim's merits or a court's subject-matter jurisdiction will not affect their decision to bring an enforcement action: 'This difference will not affect the Agencies' decisions about whether to proceed with an investigation or an enforcement action because the Agencies will not proceed when the FTAIA precludes the claim on the merits or strips the court of jurisdiction.'
-US Department of Justice & Federal Trade Commission, 'Antitrust Guidelines For International Enforcement And Cooperation' (13 January 2017) n.82, available at https://www.justice.gov/atr/guidelines-and-policy-statements-0/antitrust-guidelines-international-enforcement-and-cooperation-2017.
+US DOJ and FTC, 'Antitrust Guidelines for International Enforcement and Cooperation' (13 January 2017) n.82, available at www.justice.gov/atr/internationalguidelines/download.